sjsu-library/unionist/_items/unionist--text-0072.md

   notorious, vilified as "outsiders" who were interfering with a local matter, have been dropped from the list of endorsers, in favor of Amos Phelps and Samuel Sewall.
   The “Rev.” in front of Cassey’s name was a misprint.
-It is surprising that this ad is not reprinted in the later copies of <em>The Unionist</em>. '
+It is surprising that this ad is not reprinted in the later copies of <em>The Unionist</em>.

+'
-relatedPeople: 'Prudence Crandall; Arthur Tappan; Peter Williams, Jr;  Theodore Raymond;
+relatedPeople: "Prudence Crandall; Arthur Tappan; Peter Williams, Jr;  Theodore Raymond;
-  Theodore Wright; Samuel C. Cornish; George Bourne; James Hayborn; James Forten;
+  Theodore Wright;\nSamuel C. Cornish; George Bourne; James Hayborn; James Forten;
-  Joseph Cassey; Samuel J. May; Jehiel Beman; Simeon Jocelyn; George Benson Jr.; Samuel
+  Joseph Cassey; Samuel J. May; Jehiel Beman;\nSimeon Jocelyn; George Benson Jr.;
-  E. Sewall; Amos A. Phelps. '
+  Samuel E. Sewall; Amos A. Phelps. "
 featured:
 repeated:
 relatedImage: unionist--image-0095